Frequently Asked Questions

 Check out additional water-wise landscape information on the Saving Outdoors page.
 As of August 2022, artificial turf no longer qualifies for a rebate.

 No. The use of greywater is regulated by the Tri-County Health Department.
 Greywater use is a public health issue because it contains harmful bacteria and viruses.
 Both greywater and black water (water from toilets) are regarded as wastewater.
 Tri-County Health Department regulations state that for any home serviced by a public sewer system, all wastewater must go down the drain.
 Since Thornton residents are serviced by a public sewer system, greywater use in Thornton is prohibited.
-Please visit CSU’s website for more information on using greywater and harvesting rainwater.
+Please visit the Colorado State University website for more information on using greywater and harvesting rainwater.

 The current drought status will regulate the use of outdoor water features.
 If Thornton is in a drought warning, the City asks customers to shut down ornamental fountains and ponds that do not recycle water.